SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: More Empirical Analyses

 \subsection{Convergence Analysis}

 Figure~\ref{fig:appendix_additional} illustrates the learning curve of \ours applied to the 8 vision tasks over training iterations.
 In Figure~\ref{fig:appendix_vit_acc}, we compare the performance of ViT-B/32 and ViT-L/14 models.
 The results demonstrate that our method achieves near-optimal performance within the first 100 iterations and converges quickly, regardless of model size.
-Notably, larger models like ViT-L/14 consistently achieve higher final accuracies, followed by ViT-B/32, which highlights the advantages of model capacity in capturing task-specific knowledge more effectively.
-Figure~\ref{fig:appendix_learning_rates} explores the impact of learning rates on the convergence of ViT-B/32.
-Except for the case with the lowest learning rate, the figure shows that our method converges quickly to a similarly high level of performance across most learning rates.
-Figure~\ref{fig:coefinitsurgery} shows that when training a task-specific adapter only, the Surgery model is sensitive to initialization.
-Unlikely, our method jointly optimizes the merging coefficient and task-specific layer, making it robust to initialization sensitivity.
-These observations demonstrate the robustness and efficiency of \ours across different model scales and hyperparameter settings.
+Notably, larger models like ViT-L/14 consistently achieve higher final accuracies, followed by ViT-B/32, which highlights the advantages of model capacity in capturing task-specific knowledge more effectively. {Figure~\ref{fig:coefinitsurgery_combined} shows that when training a task-specific adapter only, the Surgery model is sensitive to initialization.
+In contrast, our method jointly optimizes the merging coefficient and task-specific layer, making it robust to initialization sensitivity.
+Figure~\ref{fig:appendix_lr_curves} shows the convergence of ViT-B/32 and ViT-L/14 under various learning rates for 8-task and 20-task settings.
+Excluding the extreme learning rate case, our method exhibits rapid convergence and robust performance across most settings.} These observations demonstrate the robustness and efficiency of \ours across different model scales and hyperparameter settings.